att-innovate/charmander/README.md

 ==========================

 Charmander is a lab environment for measuring and analyzing resource-scheduling algorithms.
-The project got started at the Foundry as an internship project in 2014 by Thedora Chu.
+The project got started by Theodora Chu in 2014 as an internship project.

 ![image](https://github.com/att-innovate/charmander/blob/master/docs/assets/CharmanderSchedulerLab.png?raw=true)